-Rumors in the Westfold and Folde alike insinuate that he served long under the Second Marshal, a strategist and scout in his service.
-For years, he has claimed no hearth nor father, letting his new companions address him without titles and epithets.
+Despite his current affiliations, he claims no lord save for the Second Marshal; if the rumors are true, he has spent long years as a strategist and scout in his commander's service.
+His old companions have known him to vanish from the battlefields for weeks or even months at a time, always on assignment.
+Since he was first seen riding alone, he has claimed no hearth nor father, letting his new companions address him without titles and epithets.
 Any past honors or glories he might have are not the subjects of song; though in some villages near the Isen's edge, his name is heard in the evenings, amid the flickerings of the torchfire.

-Stories around the fire, reading, his homeland, riddles and games of wits
+Stories around the fire, reading (odd as it is for a Rohir), his homeland, riddles and games of wits

 Little if rumor is to be believed.

 To serve the Mark and his people by any means.